LaserQueue/LaserQueue/plugins/plugins.md

 ## Backend Plugin functions
 Each plugin must have at least one of these:
 ### Event Registry
-`eventRegistry` is a `QueueObject.Registry` instance.
+`registry` is a `QueueObject.Registry` instance.
 To register an event, you call `QueueObject.on`.
 It currently has the following events handled:

 #### `"egg"`
 Whenever a job is added, this will check if an easter egg is applicable.